How to Enable Versioning on an Existing S3 Bucket (Without Breaking Existing Objects)

 }

-Once versioning is active, recovering an overwritten file is a two-step operation:
+Once versioning is active, recovering an overwritten object is a two-step operation: identify the version ID you want to restore, then copy it back as the current version.

 aws s3api list-object-versions \